jump-dev/JuMP.jl/docs/src/manual/nlp.md

     expression algebraically in the macro.

 !!! warning
-    User-defined functions cannot be re-registered, and will not update if you modify the underlying Julia function.
-If you want to change a user-defined function between solves, rebuild the model, or use a different name.
+    User-defined functions cannot be re-registered and will not update if you modify the underlying Julia function.
+If you want to change a user-defined function between solves, rebuild the model or use a different name.
 To use a different name programatically, see [Raw expression input](@ref).

 ### Register a function and gradient